Climbing shoe: Closure systems

 Modern climbing shoes come in different closure systems that allow the wearer to adjust the tightness of the shoe.

 Lace-up shoes

 Lace-up shoes use a traditional lace, like those on sneakers, that reaches the rand of the shoe.
 Lace-ups provide climbers with the most adjustability in the shoe's tightness.
-According to REI, a climber wearing lace-up shoes can loosen the shoe for walk-off routes or tighten the laces to complete a harder route.
+A climber wearing lace-up shoes can loosen the shoe for walk-off routes or tighten the laces to complete a harder route.

 Velcro shoes

 Velcro shoes will often have one or two Velcro straps that allow for the adjustment of tightness.
 Velcro allows for quicker but less precise adjustments than laced shoes.
 They are commonly used in indoor-climbing environments because they are easier to take on and off.

 Slip-on

 Slip-on shoes do not have any form of adjustable closure, allowing the user to fit their shoes into tighter fitting spaces.
 They need to be fitted properly in order to prevent the feet from moving inside the shoe.
 A benefit of this close fit is a higher sensitivity to the climb, allowing the wearer of the shoe to use smaller holds for their feet.